What this article entails:

 After myocardial infarction, taurine supplementation helps to stabilize electrical membrane excitability by modulating calcium ion concentration, whilst reducing platelet aggregation.
 (1)

 Taurine is a natural ACE inhibitor, which is very beneficial for cardiovascular health, such as blood pressure and the heart.
-Taurine prevents angiotensin II (by inhibiting angiotensin converting enzyme (ACE)), which causes cardiac hypertrophy, volume overload and myocardiac remodeling.
+Taurine prevents angiotensin II (by inhibiting angiotensin-converting enzyme (ACE)), which causes cardiac hypertrophy, volume overload and myocardial remodeling.
 (1) In fact, I know of someone who used 15g taurine daily for a month and permanently abolished his heart issues and high blood pressure with no side effects.